Dementia-Systems-Biology/DRN-AD-EWAS/README.md

 Differential Modification Analysis:
 Code for identifying differentially unmodified positions (DUPs), differentially methylated positions (DMPs), and differentially hydroxymethylated positions (DHPs) across the genome.

-Gene Ontology Enrichment:
-Scripts to perform gene ontology enrichment analysis for significant loci.

-Validation:
-Code used for the technical validation of significant findings using bisulfite pyrosequencing data.

-Single-Cell Analysis:
-Scripts for analyzing cell type-specific DNA modifications in serotonergic and non-serotonergic cells isolated from the DRN using laser capture microdissection (LCM).

 Requirements

 R version 3.3.2 or higher